mihdan/cyr2lat/readme.txt

 * Added redirect from the cyrillic post title when creating a new post.
 * Added description of post types and post statuses on the Converter page.
 * Fixed displaying all file descriptions in the Theme Editor in the current locale.
-* Fixed PHP warning in SettingsBase.
+* Fixed PHP warning in the SettingsBase.
-* Fixed output of variable product attributes.
+* Fixed the output of variable product attributes.

 = 6.0.6 (14.01.2024) =
 * Tested with WordPress 6.4.
 * Tested with WooCommerce 8.4.
 * Tested with PHP 8.3.
 * Fixed documentation on ctl_allow filter.
-* Fixed improper display of the "rate plugin" message on options.php.
+* Fixed the improper display of the "rate plugin" message on options.php.

 = 6.0.5 (09.10.2023) =
 * Fixed displaying file descriptions in the Theme Editor; now in the current locale.